instadw/instadwell-blog/_posts/2026-2-01-top-10-co-living-spaces-in-hsr-layout-and-startup-hub-living-guide-2026.md

 ----------

 ## Frequently Asked Questions

 **Q: Is there a PG in HSR Layout for gents?**
 Yes, HSR Layout has several PG options for gents, especially in Sector 6 and Sector 7 near the Silk Board junction.
-Shared rooms typically start from Rs.
-11,500/mo, while private rooms start from around Rs.
-16,000/mo.
+Sharing rooms in managed co-living properties start from Rs.
+11,500/mo at [HelloWorld Daffodil](https://instadwell.com/properties/3193-helloworld-daffodil).
+Private single room pricing varies by operator and occupancy type, confirm directly before booking.

 **Q: Are there PGs in HSR Layout for gents under Rs.
 5,000?**
 A managed PG under Rs.
 5,000/mo is not realistic in HSR Layout in 2026.
-The minimum for a shared bed in a verified co-living property starts at around Rs.
+The minimum for a shared bed in a verified co-living property starts at Rs.
 11,500/mo.
 Options under Rs.
-5,000 are usually unregistered or unverified setups with limited or no amenities like housekeeping, Wi-Fi, or food.
-A more practical budget is Rs.
-7,000–10,000 for a decent twin-sharing setup.
+5,000 are typically unregistered, unverified rooms with no housekeeping, no Wi-Fi, and no food included.
+We recommend budgeting at least Rs.
+7,000–10,000 for a twin-sharing bed in a safe, managed property.

 **Q: Where can I find a single room PG in HSR Layout and what is the price?**

-Single private rooms in HSR Layout through managed co-living operators are typically priced between Rs.
-16,000 and Rs.
-22,000/mo, usually including Wi-Fi and housekeeping.
-Some properties cater specifically to solo occupants, with better privacy and amenities.
-Ladies-only single rooms are more commonly available in Sectors 1, 2, and 3.
+Single private rooms are available from managed co-living operators in HSR Layout, but pricing depends on the specific property and occupancy configuration.
+Sharing rooms start from Rs.
+11,500/mo at [HelloWorld Daffodil](https://instadwell.com/properties/3193-helloworld-daffodil) and Rs.
+12,500/mo at [HelloWorld Scorpio](https://instadwell.com/properties/3190-helloworld-scorpio).
+For single room availability and pricing, check the individual property listing and confirm with the operator directly, as single occupancy is typically priced higher than the shared room rate.

 **Q: Which PGs in HSR Layout include food?**

-Most managed co-living operators offer either included or optional meal plans.
-Some include breakfast and dinner by default, while others provide food as an add-on.
-Since food policies vary by property, it’s always best to confirm directly with the operator before booking.
+Most managed co-living operators offer optional or included meal plans.
+Stanza Living properties like [Stanza Living Modesto House](https://instadwell.com/properties/2605-modesto-house) typically include breakfast and dinner.
+HelloWorld properties offer meal plans as an add-on.
+Always confirm the meal plan details directly with the operator before booking, as food inclusion varies by property.

 **Q: Is there a single room PG in HSR Layout for ladies?**

-Yes, there are multiple single room PG options for ladies in HSR Layout, especially in Sectors 1, 2, and 3.
-These areas are generally quieter and more residential.
-Managed properties clearly indicate ladies-only options.
-Prices for private rooms typically range from Rs.
-16,000 to Rs.
-22,000/mo, including basic amenities like Wi-Fi and housekeeping.
+Yes.
+Single room options for ladies are available in Sectors 1, 2, and 3, which are quieter, well-lit, and closest to NIFT.
+Sharing rooms start from Rs.
+11,500/mo, confirm single room pricing and availability directly with the operator.
+[HelloWorld 27th Main](https://instadwell.com/properties/3206-helloworld-27thmain) offers good connectivity near NIFT.
+Sectors 1 and 2 are particularly recommended given the active Hoysala police patrolling and wide, well-lit roads.

 **Q: What is the PG rent price in HSR Layout?**

-PG rent in HSR Layout varies based on room type and amenities.
-A twin-sharing bed in a managed property usually costs between Rs.
-7,000 and Rs.
-10,000/mo.
-Private rooms with attached bathrooms range from Rs.
-16,000 to Rs.
-22,000/mo.
-Premium options with modern amenities can go up to Rs.
-30,000+/mo.
-Security deposits are generally 1–2 months, significantly lower than traditional rental apartments.
+Sharing room rents in managed co-living properties in HSR Layout start from Rs.
+11,500/mo at [HelloWorld Daffodil](https://instadwell.com/properties/3193-helloworld-daffodil) and go up to Rs.
+35,000/mo for premium properties like [HelloWorld Cornerhouse](https://instadwell.com/properties/3211-helloworld-cornerhouse).
+Single room pricing is higher and varies by property, confirm with the operator directly.
+Deposits are typically 1–2 months, far lower than the 6–10 month deposit required for a studio apartment.

 ----------